Mitragliatrice/-ColtonMathews--rails-competency-test-/README.md

 ### Guests (No Login)

 - Can see homepage with first 3 articles from each category.
-- Can see article index page.
+- X  Can see article index page.
-- Are sent to signup page if they want to see article show page.
+- X Are sent to signup page if they want to see article show page.
-- Can signup
+- X Can signup
-- Can Login
+- X Can Login

 ### Vanilla Users

-- Can see everything a guest can
+- X Can see everything a guest can
-- Can see article show pages.
+- X Can see article show pages.
-- Can logout
+- X Can logout

 ### Editor Users

-- Can do everything a vanilla User can.
+- X Can do everything a vanilla User can.
-- Can create articles
+- X Can create articles
 - Can delete articles that they created
 - Can edit articles that they created